 The Performance Survey is an annual monitoring site visit in which all provider agencies participate, providing data based on an aggregated statistically significant sample of members receiving waiver services and an aggregated statistically significant sample of provider agency staff.
 The Performance Survey includes all waivers for which the provider agency contracts.
 Monitoring of service plan development and implementation includes: a review of provider agency records for a random sample of waiver members; and home visits and interviews with waiver members and other pertinent people, for those sampled.
 The annual monitoring of non-licensed/non-certified provider staff includes a review of personnel records for a sampling of staff assigned to provide supports, to ensure all required employment background checks have been obtained and all required training has taken place.
-The Performance Survey process provides the expectation that all identified barriers to performance consistent with the expectation of regulatory policy and contracts are resolved no later than 60 days following the completion of the annual Performance Survey.
+The Performance Survey process provides for a sampling of financial records to ensure compliance with provider Agreements.
+DHS/DDS policy provides the expectation that all identified barriers to performance consistent with the expectation of regulatory policy and contracts are resolved no later than 60 days following the completion of the annual Performance Survey.
 Failure to correct identified barriers could result in administrative sanctions.
 The results of Performance Surveys are shared with OHCA.
 The data is reviewed to identify trends and areas for improvement.
 Recommendations are developed for systemic improvement.